-Artificial intelligence (AI) has revolutionized many industries, but its rapid growth has also brought ethical, privacy, and security concerns.
-To address these challenges, the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) devised a new standard, ISO/IEC 42001 (ISO 42001).
-Published on December 18, 2023, this standard provides guidance to organizations that design, develop, and deploy AI systems on factors such as transparency, accountability, bias identification and mitigation, safety, and privacy.
+Artificial intelligence has revolutionized many industries, but its rapid growth has also brought ethical, privacy, and security concerns.
+To address these challenges, the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) devised a new standard, ISO/IEC 42001.
+This standard provides guidance to organizations that design, develop, and deploy AI systems on factors such as transparency, accountability, bias identification and mitigation, safety, and privacy.
+This article will explore:

 Structure of ISO 42001